- Timothy Dawkins-EL/2013

 Help Next Level Vision (NLV) forge connections between stakeholders, build the bridges we need, and foster new perspectives and collaborations to address community gun violence.
 NLV is a non-profit 501(c)3 organization.
 Every dollar donated supports our mission and is tax deductible.

 C. DeShola Dawkins loss her son, Timothy Dawkins-El to gun violence on August 21, 2013.
-She is the Co-Founder and VP, Coalition of Concerned Mothers (C0CM).
+She is the Founder of Next Level Vision (NLV) and Co-Founder, Coalition of Concerned Mothers (COCM).
 She is also the VP of the Washington Substitute Teachers Unite (WSTU).
 Ms. Dawkins is a native of Washington, DC and grew up in Anacostia.
 Ms. Dawkins holds a BA in Early Childhood Education and MSW from Howard University.
 She is the mother of seven children and proud grandmother of eighteen.

 Tyrone C. Parker is a founding member and present Executive Director